A discrete wedge product on general polygonal meshes: Wedge and Cup Products

-\begin{proof} From Theorem \ref{theo:PolygonalCupIsCup} we know our product is a \textit{bilinear} operation satisfying the \textit{Leibniz rule} with discrete exterior derivative.
-We now show that it is also skew--commutative on any discrete forms and associative in the declared fashion.\\ With respect to the announced form of \textit{associativity}, in the case of the product of three 0--forms we get to multiplying three real numbers on each vertex, which is indeed an associative operation.
-For the other degrees, we have learned in the proof of Theorem \ref{theo:PolygonalCupIsCup} that if $K$ is connected and a 0--form $\alpha^0$ is constant (which is equivalent to closed), that is $\alpha^0(v_i)= \rho\in\mathbb{R}\;\forall v_i\in K$, then the cup product of $\alpha^0$ with any $q$--form $\omega^q$ is equal to multiplying $\omega^q$ by the real number $\rho$.
-This fact yields:
+\begin{proof} From Theorem \ref{theo:PolygonalCupIsCup} we know the product is a \textit{bilinear} operation satisfying the \textit{Leibniz rule} with discrete exterior derivative.
+We now show that it is also skew--commutative on any discrete forms and associative in the declared fashion.